genropy/genropy_saved/docs/genro/project/packages/main.rst

     **custom_type_CUSTOMNAME** (*self*)

-    A method of the :class:`DbColumnObj <gnr.sql.gnrsqlmodel.DbColumnObj>` class performed during the execution of the :meth:`doInit() <gnr.sql.gnrsqlmodel.DbColumnObj.doInit>` method.
+    A method of the :class:`~gnr.sql.gnrsqlmodel.DbColumnObj` class performed during the execution of the :meth:`~gnr.sql.gnrsqlmodel.DbColumnObj.doInit` method.

     With this method you can create your own :ref:`datatype`; ``CUSTOMNAME`` is the name you choose for your custom type.